-When you receive workers’ compensation benefits, in most cases, you won’t have to pay state or federal taxes on the money.
-It’s important to realize that every state is different, and there may be instances where you will have to include the income on your tax return.
-It’s always best to consult with a tax advisor when you receive workers’ compensation benefits.
+When an employee receives workers’ compensation benefits, they don’t have to pay state or federal taxes on the money in most cases.
+Every state’s tax laws are different, though, so there may be instances where the staff member must include the income on their tax return.
+It’s always best for employees to consult a tax advisor when receiving workers’ compensation benefits.

-Here’s a look at why workers’ compensation insurance is important, how it works, and how to understand the tax implications of workers’ comp benefits.
+For employers and employees alike, however, there is basic information that is essential to know.
+Here’s a look at why workers’ compensation insurance is important, how it works and the tax implications of workers’ comp benefits.

 Editor’s note: Looking for the right workers’ compensation insurance for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Workers’ compensation insurance is a policy that provides financial and medical benefits to employees who experience job-related injuries or illnesses.
 It is mandatory for employers in most U.S. states.

 Each state where workers’ compensation insurance is mandatory has its own laws and regulations governing workers’ comp, so coverage and program requirements vary throughout the country.
 For example, in Alabama, business owners must offer workers’ comp insurance if they have five or more regular employees, whereas in Idaho, you need just one employee — who could be occasional, seasonal, part-time or full-time — to be subject to the mandate.

 The workers’ compensation insurance program is designed so that workers receive the care and financial support they need as they recover from a job-related injury or illness.
 During their time away from work, the insurance benefit covers a portion of the employee’s lost wages as well as their medical expenses.